green-code-initiative/ecoCode/sonarqube-plugin-greenit/native-analyzer/android-plugin/README.md

 Do not forget to set them as "DEFAULT" or to configure your Android project on SonarQube to use these profiles before performing an analysis.

-When done, just use SonarQube as you normaly do for your classical Android clean code analysis.
+When done, just use SonarQube as you normally do for your classical Android clean code analysis.

 ## Plugin development